ocgg/mdr/MD_SUMMARY.md

   1. Ionian
   2. Dorian
   2. Phrygian
-  4. Lydian
-  4. And so on.
-The roman "l" is not handled yet.
-This means:
+  4. Note: roman numbers are not fully handled yet.
-    1. In 2 levels-deep, item numbers are not standard above 38 (i.e 50 is xxxxx)
-    1. As for 3 levels-deep list, after "z" is not handled yet:
-    3. GitHub would print "aa", "ab" etc.
-    4. Here it would print the next chars after "z" from the ASCII table (i.e. "{", then "|" etc.)
+    2. They would show `xxxxx` for 50th item yet
+    2. As for 3 levels-deep alphabetical lists : they would i.e. show `}` for 27th item yet (GH would show "aa")
-    4. (Who writes 50 items lists in markdown anyway ?)
+    2. (Who writes 50 items lists in markdown anyway ?)
 2. **Minor melodic scale modes**
   - You can mix list styles
   - (Who knows these modes names anyway ?)

 ### Checkboxes

-4. You should open an issue if :
+- You should open an issue if :
   - [ ] You do write 50 items lists in markdown
   - [x] You do know the names of minor melodic scale modes

 ## Quote blocks

-> My home is   on the water, I don't like no land at all - I'd rather be dead than stay here and be your dog
->
 > I love you babe, but I hate your dirty ways\
 When I'm leaving this town I'm going away to stay
 > > *See, see      rider*